Abubakarsiddiq9/portfolio-worker/README.md

 **How it works:**

-* The frontend sends the user's message to `/api/chat` on the Cloudflare Worker
+* The frontend sends the conversation history to /api/chat-stream using Server-Sent Events (SSE).
+The Cloudflare Worker forwards the request to the Gemini API's streaming endpoint and streams the response back to the browser in real time, providing a typewriter-style user experience.
 * The Worker calls the Google Gemini API with a system prompt containing all my details
 * Gemini generates a natural response and sends it back